tungstenfabric/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

 The procedure in this document was validated for Tungsten Fabric 2011.

-.. _prerequisites-1:

 Prerequisites
 ~~~~~~~~~~~~~

 This procedure makes the following assumptions about your environment:

--  A Red Hat OpenShift 4.5 or later environment using Tungsten Fabric is operational.
+-  A Red Hat OpenShift 4.5 or later environment using Contrail
+   Networking is operational.

 -  Your installing a version of OpenShift Virtualization that is
    supported with your version of Red Hat OpenShift.
 For information on